Kamakhya: Legend

 The legend of this goddess combines characters from Hindu literature and local traditions.
-Once, Narakasura, motivated by his desire, wanted to marry Devi Kamakhya.
+Once, Narakasura, motivated by his desire, wanted to marry Kamakhya.
 When marriage was proposed, the goddess playfully put a condition before him that if he would be able to build a staircase from the bottom of the Nilachal Hill to the temple within one night before the cock crows to indicate dawn, then she would surely marry him.
 Naraka took it as a challenge, and tried all with his might to do this huge task.
 He was almost about to accomplish the job before it was dawn.
-When Kamakhya Devi got this news, she cunningly strangled a cock, and made it crow untimely to give the impression of dawn to Naraka.
+Alarmed by this news, she strangled a cock, and made it crow untimely to give the impression of dawn to Naraka.
 Duped by the trick, Naraka left it halfway through.
 Now, the place is known as Kukurakata, situated in the district of Darrang.
 The incomplete staircase is known as Mekhelauja Path.

 Upset with the treachery played by the devas, and as he knew himself to be unrivalled in prowess, he brought all the kingdoms on earth under his control.
-Next, he turned his eyes towards Svargaloka.
+Next, he turned his eyes towards Svarga.
 Even the mighty Indra could not withstand the assault of this son of Vishnu, and had to flee the heavens.
 Narakasura had become the overlord of both the heavens and earth.
 As a punishment to all slights, he withheld the earrings of Aditi, the heavenly mother goddess, and took over some of her territory, while also capturing 16000 women for his own pleasure.

 All the devas, led by Indra, went to Vishnu to ask him to deliver them from Narakasura.
 Vishnu promised them that he would attend to this matter, when he would be incarnated as Krishna.